paulrupprecht/VisualServoing/README.md

 # VisualServoing
-UR5 Control based on two different VS concepts: PBVS, IBVS
+UR5 Control based on two different VS concepts: PBVS, IBVS.
+The project goal is to evaluate both concepts for several given tasks.
+Generally, the task is defined as following an aruco marker and ensure a robot pose which is defined with a static offset.
+Based on the generated images visual information will be used to feed both control strategies.
+Whereas the IBVS concept solely uses image information in order to calculate the control deviation, the position based control concept transforms the captured information (image information) into a marker pose relatively from camera to the marker.
+Accordingly, the calculated pose is used to calculate the deviation to a specific target pose.

 ## Folder Structure